 Having reported summer temperatures in Florida's steamy humidity, Winterling developed in 1978 the humiture, which added a temperature equivalent moisture factor to the summer readings.
 A year later, the National Weather Service started the summer counterpart of the wind-chill factor called the heat index.

 From 1975 to 1994.
 Winterling taught meteorology as an adjunct professor at Jacksonville University.
 In 1984, the AMS presented George with an award for outstanding service by a broadcast meteorologist honoring his skills and pioneering use of animation.
 The award was given to recognize his creative innovations to enable the public to better understand weather.

 In 1989, Winterling passed the American Meteorological Society's exam to become a certified consulting meteorologist.

 "I guess I'm getting to be the dinosaur because I've been in it since before computers.
 I've seen it change from film to videotape and now it?s going digital, which has changed a lot of the way we do things," Winterling told the Jacksonville Daily Record in a 2006 interview.

-George's Garden, a weekly feature Winterling created in the 1990s, has become a viewer favorite.
+George’s Garden, a weekly feature Winterling created in the 1990s, became a viewer favorite.
 Viewers get gardening tips on what to plant, how to grow it, when to fertilize, when to water and other timely tips.

-Winterling has been married to his wife, Virginia, for 53 years.
-They have three children: Wendy Gale, Frank and Steve, as well as several grandchildren.
+Winterling married his wife, Virginia, in 1956 and they have three children: Wendy Gale, Frank and Steve, as well as several grandchildren.